 Lake Malawi

-Known as the ‘Lake of Stars’, Lake Malawi is the third largest lake in Africa.
+Known as the ‘Lake of Stars’, Lake Malawi is the third-largest lake in Africa.
 Sitting prettily between three countries – Tanzania, Mozambique, and Malawi – this vast, shimmering lake was named a UNESCO World Heritage Site in 1984, making it the world’s first freshwater national park.
-Its protected status is partly thanks to its biodiversity; 1,300 species of tropical fish (including a head-scratching 850 species of colourful cichlids) live here, which is more than in any other lake in the world.
+Its protected status is partly due to its biodiversity; over 1,000 species of tropical fish (including a head-scratching 850 species of colourful cichlids) live here, which is more than in any other lake in the world.

 But Lake Malawi isn’t just popular with fishing enthusiasts.
-The shoreline boasts stunning beaches and characterful villages, so if you’re looking for a relaxing beach break away from the crowds, it ticks the box.
+The shoreline boasts stunning sands and characterful villages, so if you’re looking for a relaxing beach break away from the crowds, it ticks the box.
 The pristine waters are perfect for swimming and diving, the warm sands are ideal for kicking back on, and the seafood is as fresh and delicious as you’d expect.
-If you want to stay active, you can go water skiing, or explore the lake by canoe.
+If you’re looking for an active holiday, you can go water skiing or explore the lake by canoe.
 And, in the evening, the sunsets are truly breathtaking.

 Makgadikgadi Pans, Botswana

 The seemingly endless salt pans of Makgadikgadi may not be as famous as Bolivia’s Uyuni, but they’re no less impressive.
-Botswana’s own salt pans are one of the world’s largest – and certainly one of the stillest and quietest; according to local legend, you can hear your own blood flow here.
-The name Makgadikgadi means ‘vast, lifeless land’ – and while there’s plenty of silence and solitude here, there’s also far more life than you might initially think.
+Botswana’s own salt pans are one of the world’s largest, stillest, and quietest; according to local legend, you can hear your own blood flow here.
+The name Makgadikgadi means ‘vast, lifeless land’ – and while there’s plenty of silence and solitude here, there’s also far more life than you might think.

 The shimmering salt pans are interspersed with swathes of vegetation and, despite the seemingly inhospitable environment, they’re home to one of Africa’s largest zebra populations.
-During the wet season, the pans are flooded with water, attracting other animals like springbok and wildebeest – as well as predators, making for fantastic wildlife viewing.
-But, the desolate beauty of Makgadikgadi is its calling card, and the views of lone baobab trees in the midst of all this nothingness are haunting.
+During the wet season, the pans are flooded, attracting other animals like springbok and wildebeest – as well as predators, making for fantastic wildlife viewing.
+But the desolate beauty of Makgadikgadi is its calling card, and the views of lone baobab trees in the midst of all this nothingness are haunting.

 Damaraland, Namibia